AMooney2019/github.io/README.md

 ## My interests

 My interests revolve around the process of creating and building useful things.
-I’ve created many items, both functional and frivolous, ranging from a website that scores ergonomic risk factors (one of, if not the first of its kind), a prototype ‘parrot shower’, a garage bike lift, built-in cabinetry, and a retaining wall.
+I’ve created many items, both functional and frivolous, ranging from:
+* A website that scores ergonomic risk factors (one of, if not the first of its kind)
+* A prototype ‘parrot shower’
+* A garage bike lift
+* Built-in cabinetry
+* A retaining wall.

 ## Websites I Recommend